gcpearse/northcoders-news-api/README.md

 It mimics a real-world forum or news website on which users are able to interact with articles, leave comments, vote, and explore a range of topics.

-The hosted version of the API can be accessed here: https://northcoders-news-api-twr1.onrender.com/api
+The hosted version of the API can be accessed [here](https://northcoders-news-api-twr1.onrender.com/api).

 ## Local Setup Instructions